tihomir-a51/Base-Project-Pyhont-React/README.md

 4. Set up preferred database connection

+    The link to the proffered database should be written in .env_example file (see above).
+In config.py file is established "dummy" connection for security reason, all the information will be provided from dotenv.env file and retrieved via SettingsConfigDict class from pydantic_settings

 5. Start the application server

+    Simply run the file run_server.py

-6. Start the React Front End
+6. Start the React Front End - keep in mind that this part of the Base-Project-Python-React is still under construction

+    npm start BaseProject_PythonReact